Jeff97/General-shape-control-of-shell/ReadMe.md

 Each folder also contains necessary files to run the simulation using ABAQUS.
 To run the simulation, please make sure

-- Visual Studio and Parallel Studio are linked to ABAQUS, such that it can be used for subroutine development.
-[Here](https://www.researchgate.net/publication/349991987_Linking_ABAQUS_20192020_and_Intel_oneAPI_Base_Toolkit_FORTRAN_Compiler) is a linking guide from the internet.
+- Visual Studio and Parallel Studio(OneAPI) are linked to ABAQUS, such that they can be used for subroutine development.
+[Here](https://www.researchgate.net/publication/349991987_Linking_ABAQUS_20192020_and_Intel_oneAPI_Base_Toolkit_FORTRAN_Compiler) is a guide for linking these compiler to ABAQUS.

 - The path in UMAT subroutine (see line 135 to 200 in the .for file) has been modified to your own one, since it is set as absolute path.
 For example